-Chapter 6 of the report seeks to identify key factors in a nation's physical communications infrastructure, and to identify the path for expanding and improving that infrastructure so that broadband connectivity can be delivered to all.
+hapter 5 of this contribution seeks to identify key factors in a nation's physical communications infrastructure, and to identify the path for expanding and improving that infrastructure so that broadband connectivity can be delivered to all.
 Some of the main conclusions emerging from the review of measures to deploy a national broadband infrastructure include:

 - Infrastructure policy should take account of rapid technical advances and be focused on larger goals, not directed towards a specific technology mix.
-Legacy infrastructure (or lack thereof) constitutes both a constraint and an opportunity. - Infrastructure goals are separate from questions of public ownership of facilities and the role of competition in spurring private investment. - Pricing or other barriers that restrict access to networks or infrastructure must be removed as far as possible. - Preserving flexibility and innovation at the network's edges is essential.
-It must be possible to attach new applications and access devices, such as smartphones which is much easier than replacing core infrastructure. - The physical network is distinct from the services and functions that travel across it, and, in the interest of competition and technical progress, too close an association between infrastructure and a particular service should be avoided. - Fibre-optic networks are likely to be preferred as backbone wired infrastructure for highvolume users, but these must be complemented by rapidly evolving wireless (terrestrial and satellite) infrastructure that will provide more bandwidth more economically as technology develops.
-Countries all differ in terms of geography, topology and existing infrastructure, and satellite services will continue to be very important in serving the lowest-density areas, due to the high costs of deploying terrestrial technologies. - The sharing of infrastructure should be facilitated and encouraged, and policy-makers should consider how best to ensure synergies among applications and services.
+Legacy infrastructure (or lack thereof) constitutes both a constraint and an opportunity. - Infrastructure goals are separate from questions of public ownership of facilities and the role of competition in spurring private investment. - Pricing or other barriers that restrict access to networks or infrastructure must be removed as far as possible.
+Interconnection among networks must be robust, cheap and efficient. - Preserving flexibility and innovation at the network's edges is essential.
+It must be possible to attach new applications and access devices, such as smartphones which is much easier and cheaper than replacing core infrastructure. - The physical network is distinct from the services and functions that travel across it, and, in the interest of competition and technical progress, too close an association between infrastructure and a particular service should be avoided. - Fibre-optic networks are likely to be preferred as backbone wired infrastructure, but these must be complemented by rapidly-evolving wireless infrastructure that will provide more bandwidth more economically as technology develops. - The sharing of infrastructure should be facilitated and encouraged, and policy-makers should consider how best to ensure synergies among applications and services.
 This means adopting an integrated, trans-sectoral approach.

-Chapter 6 examines specific areas such as the design of next-generation networks, and wireless broadband infrastructure that is of particular significance to developing countries and remote areas.
+Chapter 5 examines specific areas such as the design of next-generation networks, and wireless broadband infrastructure that is of particular significance to developing countries and remote areas.

-Box 1.5 From IPv4 to IPv6
+Box 4: From IPv4 to IPv6

-A crucial aspect of broadband connectivity is the ability to connect to end-user devices and the dramatically growing world of machine-to-machine communications.
-All this needs an enormous supply of Internet addresses - but these are beginning to run out.
+A crucial aspect of broadband connectivity is the ability to connect to end-user devices and the dramatically growing world of machine-to-machine communications, All this needs an enormous supply of Internet addresses - but these are beginning to run out.

 Currently, the vast majority of links use version 4 of the Internet protocol, or IPv4, which was defined in 1981 for a much smaller network.
-Deployment of a new version of the Internet protocol, IPv6, using 128-bit addresses, will generate a total number that is so huge it would yield trillions of addresses for every person on Earth, and for the Internet of things.
+The best long-term answer is expected to be deployment of a new version of the Internet protocol, IPv6.
+Using 128-bit addresses, IPv6 generates a total number that is so huge it would yield trillions of addresses for every person on Earth, and for the Internet of things.
 The challenge is to manage the transition so that the Internet does not fragment, while maintaining services and expansion.